Indiana Eviction Process 2026: 10-Day Notices, Court Steps & Tenant Rights

 • Be properly served on the tenant

-The 10-day period begins the day after the notice is served.
-If the tenant pays the full amount owed within the 10 days, the landlord generally cannot proceed with eviction for that particular non-payment.
+If the tenant pays the full rent owed within the statutory period, the landlord generally cannot proceed with eviction for that particular nonpayment.
+Compute the deadline carefully and keep proof of the date and method of service.

 Lease Violations: Notice to Comply or Quit

-If the lease specifies a notice period for violations, you must follow it.
-If the lease doesn't specify, providing a reasonable notice period (typically 10-30 days depending on the severity of the violation) is advisable.
+If the lease specifies a notice period for violations, follow it.
+If the lease is silent, use a reasonable period based on the severity of the violation, document the condition, and avoid filing before the cure period expires.

 Terminating Month-to-Month Tenancies